 Commercial Road 1888-1890.

-Before I say anything much about Commercial Road and the area around it, it’s pertinent to say something about the Rolleston estate.* This estate comprised areas of land lying, in particular, according to Mark Child’s Swindon book, to the south, south-west and south east of the railway village.
-And they were key to the development of Swindon – in that they comprised a physical link between the new town and the old.
+This estate comprised areas of land lying, in particular, according to Mark Child’s Swindon book, to the south, south-west and south east of the railway village.
+And they were key to the development of Swindon.
+In that they comprised a physical link between the new town and the old.

 These lands then came into the ownership of the Vilett family – lords of the manor of Eastcott.
-And then, at length they became the property of Col. William Vilett Rollesto who inherited them from his uncle, William Vilett.
+And then, at length they became the property of Col. William Vilett Rolleston.
+He inherited them from his uncle, William Vilett.
 The 1874 bankruptcy of Col. Rolleston rendered their wholesale release to speculative builders impossible but in 1880 there came an annulment of the bankruptcy.
 Thereafter, the estate’s trustees could only release small plots of land – and at a slower pace than was ideal.

 1885 saw the release of land that allowed for the 1890 building of Commercial Road, together with a bridge carrying it over the canal and several streets leading off it on either side.
 Come1897 and the trustees were able to sell off approx. fifty acres to the east and northeast of the emerging new Swindon.
 That enabled speculative builders to develop an area that ran roughly between the railway line and where Broad Street is now.